After wildfires, scorched trees could disrupt water supplies

 Multiple studies indicate that snow in a burned forest disappears up to several weeks sooner than snow in a healthy forest because of the lack of a shade canopy and carbon shedding from trees that intensifies the absorption of sunlight.

 Water forecasting factors in variables including snow density, soil moisture and air temperature.
-Although dark accumulation on snow isn’t widely measured, Tim Bardsley, a hydrologist with the National Oceanic and Atmospheric Administration, said it is a contributing factor to the timing of snowmelt and is worth considering incorporating into supply forecasting.
+Although dark accumulation on snow isn’t widely measured, Tim Bardsley, a hydrologist with the National Weather Service, said it is a contributing factor to the timing of snowmelt and is worth considering incorporating into supply forecasting.

 Dust, ash and soot similarly affect snow by causing it to absorb more light in what’s known as the “albedo effect.”
 But California officials are increasingly worried about carbon, which absorbs even more.

 “It was like, OK, we really need to understand this.
-This is the new norm,” said David Rizardo of California Department of Water Resources.
+This is the new norm,” said David Rizzardo of the California Department of Water Resources.

 In some fire-damaged areas, state officials are beginning to map snow from planes with cameras that measure albedo and have plans to upgrade remote sensing stations as well.